Yan Gomes Preview, Player Props: Cubs vs. Tigers

 - Gomes is hitting .270 with 15 doubles, two triples, nine home runs and 15 walks.

-- Gomes has picked up a hit in 63.5% of his 85 games this season, with multiple hits in 18.8% of those games.
+- Gomes has reached base via a hit in 54 games this year (of 85 played), and had multiple hits in 16 of those games.

-- He has gone deep in eight games this season (9.4%), homering in 2.9% of his plate appearances.
+- He has hit a home run in eight games this season (9.4%), leaving the park in 2.9% of his plate appearances.

-- Gomes has had an RBI in 32 games this year (37.6%), including 10 multi-RBI outings (11.8%).
-He has also driven home three or more of his team's runs in two contests.
+- Gomes has driven home a run in 32 games this season (37.6%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.